Curricular Support Grants

 What do I need to know to apply?

 - Applicants must submit a Grants Inquiry Form to receive a link to the full online application.
-A link to the online application (via SlideRoom) will be sent to the email address provided with the Grants Inquiry Form submission.
+A link to the online application (via SlideRoom) will be sent to the email address provided when submitting the Grants Inquiry Form.

 - The Grants Inquiry Form will prompt applicants to indicate if they wish to schedule a meeting with The Sachs Program to discuss their project idea.
 Meetings are not required but are encouraged.
 The Sachs Program cannot guarantee meetings for those applicants who submit the Grants Inquiry Form on or just before the deadline.

-- Applicants who would like to receive optional feedback on a draft of their application will have an additional deadline of Friday, January 5, 2024 to submit a draft.
-Drafts should be emailed to Chloe Reison at reison@upenn.edu by NOON on January 5, 2024 to receive feedback before the application deadline.
-All drafts should respond to the questions included in the Slideroom application.
+- Applicants who would like to receive optional feedback on a draft of their application will have an additional deadline to submit a draft for review.
+Draft applications should be emailed to Elizabeth Shaw at elizshaw@upenn.edu by NOON on Friday, December 6, 2024 to receive feedback before the application deadline.
+All drafts should respond to the questions included in the SlideRoom application.

 Grants Inquiry Form

 You must submit a Grants Inquiry Form to receive a link to the full online application.
-A link to the online application (via SlideRoom) will be sent to the email address provided with the Grants Inquiry Form submission.
+A link to the online application (via SlideRoom) will be sent to the email address provided when submitting the Grants Inquiry Form.

 Eligibility and Criteria for Applications